-ASUS to hand out GPS dongle to Transformer Prime owners [UPDATED]Alex Wagner - Senior News Editor
+ASUS to hand out GPS dongle to Transformer Prime owners [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 We've heard in the past that some ASUS Transformer Prime owners have been having less than stellar experiences with the tablet's GPS performance, and now ASUS has revealed that it's got a new solution for those folks with GPS woes.
 A purported email sent to an xda-developers forum member from an ASUS representative mentions that the company will be handing out a "free external GPS extension kit," which will be a dongle that'll attach to the Prime itself.
 The ASUS rep explains that the dongle will "will be a flush fit on the bottom of the unit if held in landscape matching the color of your Prime chassis."